 - h.
-Income Taxes Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities using the liability method, and are reflected at currently enacted income tax rates applicable to the period in which the deferred tax assets or liabilities are expected to be realized or settled. - i.
+Income Taxes Deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities using the liability method, and are reflected at currently enacted income tax rates applicable to the period in which the deferred tax assets or liabilities are expected to be realized or settled.
+For the use in estimates the enacted tax rate of the period is utilized. - i.
 Net Income per Share Basic income per common share is computed based on the weighted average number of common shares outstanding.
 Diluted income per share includes the effect of stock options and other potentially dilutive securities using the treasury stock method to the extent they have a dilutive impact.
-Net income per share has been retroactively adjusted for all stock dividends declared. - j.
+Net income per share has been retroactively adjusted for all stock dividends declared.
+The number of potentially dilutive common shares included in quarterly diluted income per share is computed using the average market prices during the three months included in the reporting period under the treasury stock method.
+The number of potentially dilutive common shares included in year-

+- to-date diluted income per share is a year-to-date weighted average of potentially dilutive common shares included in each quarterly diluted net income per share computation. - j.
 Cash Flow Reporting For purposes of reporting cash flows, cash and cash equivalents include cash on hand, noninterest-bearing amounts due from banks, federal funds sold and securities purchased under agreements to resell.
 Federal funds and securities purchased under agreements to resell are generally sold for one-day periods.
-Net cash flows are reported for interest-

-- bearing deposits with other banks, loans to customers, and deposits held for customers. - k.
+Net cash flows are reported for interest-bearing deposits with other banks, loans to customers, and deposits held for customers. - k.
 Transfers of Financial Assets Transfers of financial assets are accounted for as sales when control over the assets has been surrendered.
 Control over transferred assets is deemed to be surrendered when (1) the assets have been isolated from the Company, (2) the transferee obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets, and (3) the Company does not maintain effective control over the transferred assets through an agreement to repurchase them before their maturity. - I. Advertising Costs The Company expenses marketing costs as they are incurred.
-Advertising expense was \$126,000, \$127,000, and \$123,000 for the years ended December 31, 2016, 2015, and 2014, respectively. - m.
+Advertising expense was \$154,000, \$126,000, and \$127,000 for the years ended December 31, 2017, 2016, and 2015, respectively. - m.
 Stock Based Compensation The Company has a stock-based employee compensation plan, which is described more fully in Note 10.
 The Company accounts for all share-based payments to employees, including grants of employee stock options and restricted stock units and awards, to be recognized in the financial statements based on the grant date fair value of the award.
 The fair value is amortized over the requisite service period (generally the vesting period).
-Included in salaries and employee benefits for the years ended December 31, 2016, 2015, and 2014 are \$30,000, \$26,000, an \$28,000, respectively, of share-based compensation.
+Included in salaries and employee benefits for the years ended December 31, 2017, 2016, and 2015 are \$97,000, \$30,000, an \$26,000, respectively, of share-based compensation.
 The related tax benefit, recorded in the provision for income taxes, was not significant.
-All share data contained within the financial statements has been retroactively restated for stock based transactions (i.e. stock splits and stock dividends.) - n.
+All share data contained within the financial statements has been retroactively restated for stock based transactions (i.e. stock splits and stock dividends.)

+- n.
 Federal Home Loan Bank stock and Federal Reserve Stock